 REQUIREMENTS: 5 courses (20 credits)

-- Sociology 97: Tutorial in Social Theory, a basic introduction to sociological theory and the social construction of knowledge.
+- Sociology 97: Tutorial in Social Theory, an introduction to sociological theory and the social construction of knowledge.
 Offered both terms.

 - Sociology 128: Methods of Social Science Research, a basic introduction to methods.
 Offered spring term.